mikeweitz/git-task/README.md

 ## Basic Workflow
 #### New features
-Create a new task branch off of master.
+Create new task branches off of master.
 Edit your code, committing as necessary.
 When you're satisfied with your work, checkout Dev branch, and merge in the task branch.
 If the code checks out, the task branch is then merged into QA for internal testing.